ARCHER2-HPC/archer2-docs/docs/faq/index.md

 the `--ntasks-per-node` value in your Slurm submission script; e.g., if you have `--ntasks-per-node=128` you can try `--ntasks-per-node=64` and double the number of nodes via `--nodes`.
-2. If using standard nodes, one can also try running on the same number of MPI processes, but use the ``hignmem`` partition in which the nodes have twice as much memory as the standard partition.
+2. If using standard partition nodes, one can also try running on the same number of MPI processes, but use the `hignmem` partition in which the nodes have twice as much memory as the standard partition.
 3. If there is still a problem, you may need to reduce the size of your problem until you understand where the limit is.